franolicr/EYESonFX/content/post/location_location_location.md

 {{< figure src="/ox-hugo/lctn_lctn_lctn.svg" >}}

-Location, location, location is a mantra used in the property market to stress the importance of location to a property's value.
-Location is also important in FX markets, but here I use the expression to indicate that an FX trade may involve three locations.
-Clearly both counterparties to the trade will be located somewhere, but the third, and probably the most important location, is where those counterparties come together to execute the trade.
-The majority of FX trades are executed electronically on different trading 'venues'.
+Location, location, location is a mantra used in the property market to stress the importance of a property's location to it's value.
+Location is also important in FX markets, and here I use the expression to indicate that an FX trade may involve three locations: the location of the two counterparts, and, most importantly, where they come together to execute the trade, the trading venue.

+The majority of FX trades are
+executed electronically on different trading 'venues'.
 In this article, using monthly data published by the venues, I explore the distribution of activity across them and how it has evolved over time.

 <!--more-->